nomilous/git-seed-core/src/README.md

-### Most of the function in this codebase take a superTask as thier first argument.
+### Most of the functions in this codebase take a superTask as thier first argument.

 What is a superTask
 -------------------